Transaction Life Cycle

 -

-Send the Certificate: The client sends the assembled certificate back to all validators.
+Send the Certificate: The client sends the assembled certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. back to all validators.
 The validators check its validity and acknowledge receipt.
 If the transaction involves only owned objects, IOTA can process and execute it immediately without waiting for consensus (fast path consensus).
-All certificates are forwarded to the IOTA DAG-based consensus protocol.
+All _certificate_s are forwarded to the IOTA DAG-based consensus protocol.

 -

-Consensus and Execution: The IOTA DAG-based consensus protocol eventually produces a total order of certificates.
-Validators check and execute certificates that involve shared objects.
+Consensus and Execution: The IOTA DAG-based consensus protocol eventually produces a total order of _certificate_s.
+Validators check and execute _certificate_s that involve shared objects.

 -